Jodrexter/IoT-Enabled-Smart-Energy-Meter/ReadME.md

 ## 📝 Contribution Guidelines

 🚀 Want to contribute?
-Follow these steps:
+Then Follow these steps:

 1. **Fork** the repository.
 2. Create a **new branch** (`feature-branch`):